Built-ins

 fill c:string

-function sets the color of the fill to the given
+The fill function sets the color of the fill to the given

-.
+string argument c.
 The fill is the interior of a shape.
 The initial fill

-color is "black"
+color is "black".

 #dash